 - Paperwork: A lot of paperwork may be required even for very simple work.

-- Compartmentalization: As the jobs are divided across categories, it restricts the opportunities of collaboration and people performing tasks in other categories.
+- Compartmentalization: As the jobs are divided across categories, it restricts the opportunities for collaboration and people performing tasks in other categories.

 - Nepotism: Nepotism in bureaucracy is often a problem.
 The managers sitting on top may favor their own people and help them rise quicker than more deserving individuals.

-- Decision-making: Decision making in bureaucracy is based on a certain set of rules and regulations.
-This rigidity often leads to opting for programmed decisions and newer avenues are not explored.
+- Decision-making: Decision-making in bureaucracy is based on a certain set of rules and regulations.
+This rigidity often leads to opting for programmed decisions while newer avenues are not explored.

 This has been CFI’s guide to bureaucracy.
-To further your education on economics, we suggest the following resources will be helpful.
+To further your education on economics, we suggest the following CFI resources will be helpful: